craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Non-Nation Entities/Coalition City/Coalition City.md

 #### The Stone Ward
 The [[Stone Ward]] was the first residential ward to be built, although few folks have lived through its long, dragging construction.
 Residential complexes and homestead industry.

+[[Qipaal Cork]] is a smith that works well with leather and chiton here in the Stone Ward.

 #### The Jade Ward
 The [[Jade Ward]] houses new money merchants, and is a common mark for the thieves of the City.